rkos-dev/rkos-archive-20230925/README.md

     pkg-config
     ```

-- 如果是arch请安装arch开发套件 ```pacman -S base-devel```
+- If it is arch, please install the arch development kit ```pacman -S base-devel```

-- 运行version-check.sh查看输出，判断是否存在软件包缺失等问题
+- Run version-check.sh to view the output and determine whether there are problems, such as missing software packages.
-    - 注意: rust git clang parted pkg-config 不会被检查，因此你应当确认这些包已经安装
+    - Note: rust git clang parted pkg-config will not be checked, so you should make sure these packages are installed.

-- 安装qemu镜像相关工具
+- Install QEMU image-related tools.

     ```
     sudo pacman -S qemu-img nbd
     ```

-- 创建一个大小为30G的qcow2镜像
+- Create a qcow2 image with a size of 30G.

     ```
     qemu-img create -f qcow2 vda.qcow2 30G
     ```

-- 设置分区并挂载
+- Set up partitions and mount.

     ```
     sudo modprobe nbd max_part=16